-I love to add it to my families favorite Italian Sausage Tortellini bake, or even spaghetti.
+I love to add it to my families favorite Italian Sausage Tortellini bake, or even Mouthwatering Homemade Lasagna.
 No matter what you add to the sauce, it’s sure to save you MONEY and TIME in the kitchen!

 - 2 8 oz. cans Tomato Paste, no salt added is best